 The conscious leader knows when to act and when to wait.

 He feels in tune with the rhythm of time and how things happen.
-Some things require instant action to get them going, while others require patience and timing—you need to wait for the right forces to come together before you act.
+Some things require instant action to get them going, while others require patience and timing—you need to wait for the right forces to come together.
 Some things take care of themselves.

 He develops his sense of time and timing through disciplined practice.
-By choosing certain activities, then doing them at the same time every day, every week, month, he gets a feel for how quickly those days, weeks, months, come around and what is required to match that rhythm of time.
+By choosing certain activities, then doing them at the same time every day, every week, every month, he gets a feel for how quickly those periods recur and what is required to match that rhythm of time.